Science Fair Judging & Awards

 89 Main St., Suite 4, Montpelier, VT 05602

 Free Water Quality Test Kit Program

-Each year, GMWEA provides 100 of these basic testing kits to schools.
+GMWEA provides 100 of these basic testing kits to schools each year, in time for spring semester field-learning activities.
 Provided by the World Water Monitoring Challenge, we provide 100 of these $16 kits without charge to schools on a first-come, first-served basis.
-In 2015, 403 students at 54 schools throughout Vermont used GMWEA's kits!
+In 2019, 440 students at 58 schools throughout Vermont used GMWEA's kits!